HaowuDuan/AI-meets-RG/README.md

 - [ ] Derivation of Polchinski's equation
 - [ ] Intuitive introduction of Optimal transport problems
 - [ ] Renormalization group flow recasted as an optimization problem
+- [ ] Flow-matching's equivalence to Score-matching recasted as deterministic and stochastic formulation of RG